pretix/pretix/doc/admin/mysql2postgres.rst

     # systemctl stop mariadb
     # systemctl start pretix-web pretix-worker

 And you're done!
-After you've verified everything has been copied correctly, you can delete the old MySQL databsae.
+After you've verified everything has been copied correctly, you can delete the old MySQL database.

 .. note:: Don't forget to update your backup process to back up your PostgreSQL database instead of your MySQL database now.